 “If I find in myself a desire which no experience in this world can satisfy, the most probable explanation is that I was made for another world.”

 The seed of something else has been planted in us.
 We have desires that correspond to realities that are only hinted at in this life.
-They are hints that we are made for something other than this.
-This is exactly what Paul is talking about when he said:
+They are clues that we are made for something other than this.
+The Apostle Paul talks about it this way:

 For I consider that the sufferings of this present time are not worth comparing with the glory that is to be revealed to us.
 For the creation waits with eager longing for the revealing of the sons of God.
 For the creation was subjected to futility, not willingly, but because of him who subjected it, in hope that the creation itself will be set free from its bondage to corruption and obtain the freedom of the glory of the children of God.
 For we know that the whole creation has been groaning together in the pains of childbirth until now.
 And not only the creation, but we ourselves, who have the firstfruits of the Spirit, groan inwardly as we wait eagerly for adoption as sons, the redemption of our bodies.
 For in this hope we were saved.
 (Romans 8:18-24)